- Visit Hjo, Tourist Information Center

 Hjo is a small picturesque town steeped in history, where every street corner will take you back in time and space.
 When you stroll the cobblestone lanes in the old parts of town, around the church and the market square, you can almost picture life how it used to be in the olden days.
 The grid plan in this area dates back as far as to the late 1300s.
 Further south, along the so called "beach stroll", this was the place where fishermen back in the early 1900s used to dry their fishing nets.
 In 1990 Hjo was awarded the European Nostra award for its well preserved buildings in the old parts of town.

-As Hjo has been spared from major fires, with the exception of the fire of 1794, which burnt down the church and several buildings around it, Hjo has a number of well-preserved wooden buildings that is unique in Sweden.
-They can mainly be found around the square.
-You see, up until the latter half of the 19th century this was Hjo’s finest quarter, with the town hall, workshops, trade and crafts businesses, and houses that were often two storeys high.
+Up until the latter half of the 19th century the old town area around the market square was Hjo’s finest quarter, with the town hall, workshops, trade and crafts businesses, and houses that were often two storeys high.
 Inside the courtyards there were outhouses, cattle sheds and stables, and coach-houses made it possible to transport items from the street into the courtyards through the gates.
 The further you get from the square, the lower and simpler the buildings, and those the furthest away were the homes of workmen and fishermen.
 You can still see the beautiful gates around the square as you walk along the main streets of Hamngatan and Långgatan, and many of the outhouses and stables still stand inside the courtyards, although today some have been converted into charming apartments.